Highgate – Walk the Walk

 The area is built on a hill, which causes some splendid views from time to time.
 Famous Parliament Hill is also not far from here.
 This is a favourite among tourists and locals alike for its striking skyline views over London.

 We started our walk on a sunny afternoon at Highgate Tube Station (interesting fact: Highgate Tube Station was one of the tube stations in London that was used as a bomb shelter in WWII).
-We made our way towards North Hill, where we found the house where Charles Dickes stayed in 1832.
+We made our way towards North Hill, where we found the house where Charles Dickes used to live in 1832.
 Further down the road we discovered the beautiful pub The Red Lion & Sun.

 Right after prestigious Highgate School, we stumbled upon the beautiful timber-framed pub The Gatehouse.
 The name of this pub reminds us of the toll house that used to be located around here.
 The Bishop would charge toll for everyone entering his hunting grounds all the way back in 1500’s.